We have a great, dedicated faculty at M&P.

 ⇒ MYC Level 3 – Music for Young Children

-⇒ ARCT Counterpoint and Harmony – Royal Conservatory of Music
+⇒ ARCT History & Harmony – Royal Conservatory of Music

 I was born into a music loving family and so naturally I was exposed to the world of music at a young age.
 My mother was also a piano teacher which brought me to learn piano at the age of five.
 I spent all of my childhood and days as a youth playing piano and also majored piano in University.
 I have been teaching piano for over twenty years and have enjoyed teaching beginners as well as students who have chosen to major in piano.

-I am excited to meet the students at Music & Play and look forward to helping them develop a true passion for music!
+I am excited to work with the students at Music & Play and help them develop a true passion for music!

 ⇒ Bachelor of Music (Piano) – Hanil University/Korea